-Why the Teaching Assistantship Program in France is Ideal for Young Writers
+Why the Teaching English Assistantship Program in France is Ideal

 First and foremost, the TAPIF affords young writers time to hone their craft.
 The job itself is quite manageable; assistants are only required to maintain a teaching schedule of 12 hours per week.
 In terms of preparation time, I spent 8 to 10 hours per week preparing for my 12 hours of small-group conversation exercises.
 It helped that I communicated often with my head teachers, not only to maintain a collegial atmosphere, but also to make sure that I remained current with class curriculum.
 That way, I did not have to draw exercise curriculum from scratch, and the students benefited because they were able to put content and ideas relevant to their class in practice with me.